 In 2024 we had a wild mix in the hatchery: The majority were ground nests in partial to full shade, but we also had a couple of nests in the sun and bag nests both in the shade and in the sun.

-Here again is a direct comparison between the beach temperatures and the hatchery temperatures.
+Here is a direct comparison between the beach temperatures and the hatchery temperatures.

 Now there are several things we can conclude here: